- 21 Oct 2024

 It is not allowed for two or more service checks on a single device to have the same DESCRIPTION field value.
 This value acts as the service check name in dashboards and alert notifications.
 So, be sure to provide unique names for your service checks when creating them.

-Best practice here is to enter a descriptive name that indicates what the check is doing along with any specifics of what it's doing it to.
+The best practice here is to enter a descriptive name that indicates what the check is doing along with any specifics of what it's doing it to.
 As an extremely basic example, suppose you have two TCP port checks being added to the same device, one checking port 80 and the other checking port 110.
 Best practice would be to name the first check "TCP port 80 check" and the other check "TCP port 110 check."
-This way each check will be clearly identifiable everywhere, from dashboards to alert notifications.
+This way, each check will be clearly identifiable everywhere, from dashboards to alert notifications.

 Unique service check names are particularly important if you intend to override service check settings using device templates.
 A service check in a device template will only override another service check if the DESCRIPTION field matches exactly.
 So, be aware of this when configuring service checks in your device templates.